Basel Mission Press: Botanical prints

-Printing of Tulu script
+Printing of Tulu

-When the Mission entered Kannada in 1826, they worked on developing Kannada typography with the aim of printing Kannada and Tulu works.
-Their first printing press was in use by 1841 and their first Tulu translation of the Bible was printed in 1847, as well as educational books and secular novels; this had a lasting impact on culture of Karnataka’s culture with Kittel’s dictionary providing a standardization of the written language.
+When the Mission entered Kannada in 1841, they worked on developing Kannada typography with the aim of printing Kannada and Tulu works.
+Their first printing press was in use by 1841 and their first Tulu translation of the Bible was printed in 1841, as well as educational books and secular novels; this had a lasting impact on culture of Karnataka’s culture with Kittel’s dictionary providing a standardization of the written language.
 However, it has also been suggested that Tulu works being printed in Kannada fonts may have helped lead to the gradual disuse of Tulu script.

 Religious books and text books in Kannada language were printed in Mumbai and Madras.
 Malayalam books were printed and brought from Kallikote.
 The first Biblical book in Malayalam for the Basel Mission was printed at Calicut and the first book of the Basel Mission Songs was printed in Mumbai, both in the year 1840.

 The Lord’s Prayer was lithographed in Kannada and Tulu in 1842, while a newspaper (the Mangalur Samachar) was also launched in 1844.

 When Weigle came to India, he wandered around the city of Mumbai, American Marathi printers and many other places not only to learn the vernacular language, but also to get the full information on gravel printing before establishing the printing press in Mangalore.
 He not only collected the information but also brought the below items required for Mangalore Christian meeting from Bombay for which many of his Christian friends assisted him.